Conorjbr/rock-paper-scissors/README.md

 #### Buttons for user to make choice
 ![Alt text](assets/images/buttons.JPG)

-#### Display are for user choice, computer choice and gamre result
+#### Display area for user choice, computer choice and game result
 ![Alt text](assets/images/choices.JPG)

 #### Scoreboard area with reset button
 ![Alt text](assets/images/scores-reset.JPG)

 I would also have liked to add a further level to the game with 5 options  (ie Rock, Paper, Scissors, Lizard, Spock) and to have the game automatically move to the higher level when a certain score was reached.
-I struggled with the functions to achieve the auto level change so I decided to put thi on my list of future improvements.
+I struggled with the functions to achieve the auto level change so I decided to put this on my list of future improvements.